 Necrotising Enterocolitis

 Necrotising enterocolitis (NEC) is a disorder affecting premature neonates, where part of the bowel becomes necrotic.
-It is a life threatening emergency.
-Death of the bowel tissue can lead to bowel perforation.
-Bowel perforation leads to peritonitis and shock.
+It is life-threatening due to the risk of bowel perforation, leading to peritonitis, sepsis and shock.

 The cause of necrotising enterocolitis is unclear.
 There are certain risk factors for developing NEC:

-• Formula feeds (it is less common in babies fed by breast milk feeds)
+• Formula feeding (it is less common in breast milk-fed babies)

 • Sepsis